bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/Answers.md

 1. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

 -Application state is the entire or overall application.
 Where as component state are individual components themselves that can interact with state.
+-If only needed input field then use component state.

 1. What is middleware?